CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency/README.md

 ## Testing

-Testing has been done mainly with the developer tools in Google Chrome.
+Testing was done along the development process mainly using the developer tools in Google Chrome.

 Different browsers